🔄

 Safety First: How to Prevent Slips and Falls on Portable Ramps

 For many individuals with limited mobility, a portable ramp isn’t just a piece of equipment; it is a gateway to independence.
-Whether you are using aluminum wheelchair ramps to navigate porch stairs or a wheelchair ramp for house entryways, safety must always be the top priority.
+Whether you are using aluminum wheelchair ramps to navigate porch stairs or a threshold ramp for house entryways, safety must always be the top priority.

 1. The Foundation of Safety: Traction Surfaces